evaristoc/reversing/_posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs.markdown

 # Adding Noise with Shaders is very nice!

-Yeah... but let's be honest: unless you really master shaders and understand what those noise functions do, it is truly hard to get to the right effect programmatically.
+Yeah... but let's be honest: unless you really master shaders and understand what those noise functions do, it is truly hard to programmatically get the right effect.

-Me myself I am not an expert.
+I am myself not an expert in the field.
 So what do I do...?
 Exactly: a bit of reverse engineering.

 I was looking for a nice candidate for some reverse engineering and recalled one implementation in codepen that I really liked.
 It is called ["Perlin Flow Field"](https://codepen.io/darrylhuffman/pen/vwmYgz) by [Darryl Huffman](https://darrylhuffman.com/).